 Time frames for review

-Submit your plan early to ensure there's enough time for review and approval.
+Submit your plan early to ensure there is enough time for review and approval.

 The following elements must all be addressed in your COVIDSafe Event Plan: